Awiomanik/UtilityScripts/README.md

 > - `list_folder_sizes`: Returns a list of folder sizes in descending order.
 >
 > **Example Usage:**
->The script calculates the sizes of all folders in a directory and lists them by size.
+>The script calculates the sizes of all folders in a directory and lists them by size excluding `.log` files and those which do not exceed bottom `100 kb`.
 You can specify the directory and the unit for display with the `-d` and `-u` flags:
 > ```bash
-> python folder_size_analyzer.py -d /path/to/directory -u MB
+> python folder_size_analyzer.py -d /path/to/directory -u MB -e *.log -t 100
 > ```
 >Supported units: `bit`, `B`, `KB`, `MB`, `GB`, `TB`, `KiB`, `MiB`, `GiB`, `TiB`.
 By default, it uses the current directory and MiB.
 ></br>